Lullabot/amp-library/README.md

     - [Standard Vimeo embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vimeo-fragment.html) is converted to an `<amp-vimeo>` tag
     - [Standard Vine embed code](https://github.com/Lullabot/amp-library/blob/master/tests/test-data/fragment-html/vine-fragment.html) is converted to an `<amp-vine>` tag
     - _Notes_:
        - Some of these embed code conversions may not have the advanced features you may require.
-File an issue if you need enhancements to the functionality already provided or new embed code conversions.
+File an issue if you need enhancements to the functionality already provided or new embed code conversions
        - Some of the embed codes have an associated `<script>` tag.
-These conversions will work even if no `<script>` tag was provided after the embed code.
+These conversions will work even if no `<script>` tag was provided after the embed code
+       - You may experiment with the command line utility `amp-console` on the above HTML fragments to see how the converted HTML looks
 - Provides both a console and programmatic interface with which to call the library.
 It works like this: the programmer/user provides some HTML and we return (1) The AMPized HTML (2) A list of warnings reported by the Validator (3) A list of fixes/tag conversions made by the library

 ### Use Cases